jimutt/jimmyutterstrom-com/posts/freesoc-2-easy-uart.md

 [![c2](https://jimmyutterstrom.com/wp-content/uploads/2015/07/c2.jpg)](http://jimmyutterstrom.com/wp-content/uploads/2015/07/c4.jpg)

-For this project we are going to use the “UART [v2.30]” module (the version numbermight differ depending on which version of the component you have).
+For this project we are going to use the “UART [v2.30]” module (the version number might differ depending on which version of the component you have).
 Drag the UART component to the top design window and then double click it to view the settings.
-Here we’ll leave most fields withthe default settings to keep it as simple as possible but we choose to lower the baud rate from 57600 to 9600.
+Here we’ll leave most fields with the default settings to keep it as simple as possible but we choose to lower the baud rate from 57600 to 9600.
 Your UART module’s settings should now look like this:

 [![c3](https://jimmyutterstrom.com/wp-content/uploads/2015/07/c31.jpg)](http://jimmyutterstrom.com/wp-content/uploads/2015/07/c4.jpg)